 Not strictly benefit 1 (Acção Social Escolar): The school social action fund covers actions that have the objective of promoting the participation of the most vulnerable pupils/students in the education system.
 The responsibility of implementing student welfare is that of the former Ministry of Education, now the Ministry of Education and Human Development (Ministério da Educação e Desenvolvimento Humano), in coordination with MGCAS and its subordinate institutions.
 This fund is payable to schools.
+This policy is not simulated within MOZMOD v2.6a.

 Not strictly benefit 2 (Acção Social da Saúde): Health social action includes actions with the objective of improving the quality of health of the most vulnerable populations, with special emphasis on promoting access to basic healthcare.
 The responsibility of implementation lies with the Ministry of Health (Ministério da Saúde) in coordination with MGCAS-INAS.
 This mainly consists of enabling pregnant women and the poor and elderly to receive treatment at health centres when they cannot pay the fee of Mt 1 per visit.
+This policy is not simulated within MOZMOD v2.6a.

 Not strictly benefit 3 (Acção Social Produtiva): Productive social action was designed to cover activities that aim to promote the socioeconomic inclusion of vulnerable populations with the physical ability to work.
 The NBSSS suggested that it be drawn up as a National Programme for Productive Social Action that should include initiatives from different sectors.
 The coordinating responsibilities of this component are shared between MGCAS and other ministries.
 The public works are identified and managed by district and municipal governments.
-Eligibility is determined on the basis of a mix of community, household, and individual criteria, and Mt 650 is paid per month to participants.
+Eligibility is determined on the basis of a mix of community, household, and individual criteria, and Mt 650 was paid per month to participants.
+This policy was renamed the productive social action programme (PSAP) in 2018.
+It is not simulated within MOZMOD v2.6a.